 8. On a personal level, you’re one of the busiest people I know!
 How do you relax and recharge?

 I do a lot of things outside of work.
-I travel to watch sporting events, I visit different cities and play a fair amount of sport.
+I travel to watch sporting events, I visit different cities, and play a fair amount of sport.
 I go to exhibitions and events.
-And I read, 1-2 books each week.
+And I read 1-2 books each week.

 9. Lastly, when are you planning to come out to South-east Asia to visit us?

 Hmm, I know I must get there.
-I’m hoping to go to Japan for the Olympics next year, depending on business there may be an opportunity to tag a visit on the end of that trip.
+I’m hoping to go to Japan for the Olympics next year, depending on business there may be an opportunity to tag a visit at the end of that trip.